Don’t kid yourself, we are still in the icy, frigid grips of winter.

 For those of us who spring wild turkey hunt, our thoughts are drifting to the woods where we stake our blinds and decoys and hear those early morning gobbles.
 Gil-obble-obble-obble!

 An old, wise turkey hunter I once knew said you should scout a heck of a lot more than you hunt.
-This is true with turkey hunting.
+This is true with turkey hunting, especially with lower bird numbers.
 You will not harvest a gobbler or a jake if the property you are hunting doesn’t have turkeys on it, so you need to spend time scouting before the season starts.

 A walk in the woods where wild turkeys reside or frequent is a refreshing and welcomed activity in winter on a nice, bluebird-like day.
 Yes, I know, it’s downright cold outside, but there is a reason to be in the woods.
 Turkeys!